polterguy/magic/QA.md

 1. Open the _"Files"_ menu item.
 2. Click the _"misc"_ folder, and download the _"README.md"_ file.
 Open it in notepad, and verify it looks correct.
-3. Turn off _"Safe mode"_ and upload some file, use a file with _"funny filenames"_ containing e.g. `(` or something similar, to verify filenames are correctly handled by the files module.
+3. Turn off _"Safe mode"_ and upload some file.
 Download the file again, and verify it's not been corrupted in any ways.
-Make sure you upload a *binary* file, such as a PDF file etc - And make sure the file can be downloaded again, and has not been corrupted - And that you can open it using your default editor for the file type.
 4. Click _"New file"_  and give your file the name of _"foo.md"_.
 Click the newly created file, and verify you can edit it.
 Type in some text content, and click _"Save"_.
 5. Delete the file *without* closing the editor, and verify the file is deleted, and no console errors occurs.
 6. Create a new folder, open the folder, go back up again, and delete the folder.
 Make sure you don't get any console errors in the process.